andyshep/GROCloudStore/README.md

 ## Installation

 GROCloudStore is compatible with both Carthage and CocoaPods.
-You can also install it manually.

 ### Carthage